 "Very possibly," Fletcher agreed.
 He was adding smaller circles near Gevurah.
 "There are little by-ways off the Road to the Sun, to lesser zones.
 Here's the Cadmon Cluster that Darneley mentioned, and somewhere in there is your Beraïd Torgon.
 Don't know where Gaërlad is yet, but you are now in Varsis in the Hathor Passages to Netzach."
 He labeled a big circle "Netzach" and a small neighbor "Varsis."

-"We came here by sea-passages on the Bythos, past Hod and Yesod from Brequelle."
+"We came here by sea-passages on the Bythos, through Hod and Yesod from Brequelle."
 He made and labeled a little circle next to the HOME circle.
 "And from Brequelle you can march home."
 He thickened the lines marking his route while the young soldiers stared.

 Gus placed a fingertip on the Varsis circle. "'You are here,'" he murmured reverently.
 "Holy crow!"